 Action Summary

-- Use feet-flat sitting as your seat-height checkpoint
+- Use feet-flat sitting as the fastest seat-height check.

-- Target usable seat depth based on your leg length, not the label “deep”
+- Judge usable seat depth, not just the label “deep.”

-- Choose cushions for support over time, not just first sit
+- Choose cushions for support that lasts longer than the first sit.

-- Tape out the footprint in your room before you buy
+- Tape out the footprint before you buy if room size is even a small concern.

 Related sofa seating topics people also search